About Herbicide Resistance

 Herbicide resistance is the inherited ability of a plant to survive and set seed after experiencing a normally lethal dose of herbicide.

-In Canada, there are 68 weeds species with known herbicide resistance, ranking us in third place for the most herbicide resistant species next to Australia with 92 and the United States with 164.
+In Canada, there are 68 weeds species with known herbicide resistance, ranking us in third place worldwide for the most herbicide-resistant (HR) species next to Australia with 92 and the United States with 164.
 These numbers have increased dramatically and are expecting to continue increasing under current management practices.

 - Assess fields 14-21 days after herbicide application.